If we need more BEES,

 at their place of education.

-What do we mean by a student beekeeping program?
+What do I mean by a student beekeeping program?

-As with every school, each student beekeeping program is different.
-The general idea is that the students learn beekeeping by maintaining their own hives.
+The general idea is for students to learn beekeeping by maintaining their own hives.
 Sometimes the hives are located on-campus, sometimes not.
 Sometimes they're owned by the students, or the school, or a local beekeeper loaning them out for teaching purposes.

 This is not a setup where students go to classes to learn, and then start beekeeping themselves, but rather a scenario where beekeeping becomes an activity that students can partake in, develop, and learn as a collective.
-After graduation, we hope that the students will be enthusiastic and better equipped to begin beekeeping wherever they go.
+After graduation, hopefully the students will be enthusiastic and better equipped to begin beekeeping wherever they go.

-Beekeeping is a skill that you only truly learn from hands on experience.
+Beekeeping is a skill that you'll only learn from hands on experience.

-Luckily, beekeepers are an enthusiastic bunch, usually willing to help teach newbies.
+Luckily, beekeepers are an enthusiastic bunch, often willing to help teach newbies.

 With the resources and headcount of a college (or similar institution), you've got the perfect brew to start your own student propelled beekeeping initiative.